janjakubnanista/poeditor-client/README.md

 `Project` represents a single POEditor project (so wow much unexpected).
 You can obtain an instance of `Project` by querying [Projects](#components.projects) submodule.

-Apart from methods listed below every `Project` has following read-only properties:
+Every `Project` has following read-only properties:

 - `string|number id`
 - `string name`